freenas/freenas-docs/userguide/jails.rst

 When pairing the jail with a physical interface, edit the :ref:`interface <Interfaces>` and set :guilabel:`Disable Hardware Offloading`.
-This ensures a smoother connection between the virtual network and physical interface.
+This prevents a network interface reboot when the jail is powered on.

 .. _jail_wizard_networking_fig: